-Non Invasive Prenatal Testing: NIPT Explained
+Non Invasive Prenatal Testing (NIPT)

 Non-Invasive Prenatal Testing (NIPT) has changed the way prenatal care is done.
 It provides expectant parents with important genetic information about their unborn child through a simple blood test.
 This innovative screening method analyzes small fragments of DNA from the fetus that are present in the mother’s blood to detect …